praveen-raj-m/LiveForecastAndAnalytics/README.md

 5. What innovative approaches can be employed to boost overall sales performance?
 6. And, perhaps most importantly, can we **forecast** the sales?

 Every dataset harbors millions of untold stories, waiting to be unraveled and interpreted.
-I leveraged tableau dashboards to unfold my narrative within the sales dataset, answering these questions and offering strategic insights and revealing nuanced patterns.
+I leveraged tableau dashboards to unfold my narrative within the sales dataset, answering these questions offering strategic insights, and revealing nuanced patterns.

 <p align="center">